-On December 10, 2015, our Board of Directors approved Amended and Restated Bylaws of Clearfield, Inc. (the "New Bylaws") The full text of the New Bylaws are attached hereto as Appendix A. The proposed changes to the Existing Bylaws are reflected in the New Bylaws in the form of markings which indicate proposed deletions by striking through text that is proposed to be deleted, for example "proposed deletion", and indicate proposed additions by underlining the text that is proposed to be added, for example "proposed addition."
+On December 10, 2015, our Board of Directors approved Amended and Restated Bylaws of Clearfield, Inc. (the "New Bylaws" The full text of the New Bylaws are attached hereto as Appendix A. The proposed changes to the Existing Bylaws are reflected in the New Bylaws in the form of markings which indicate proposed deletions by striking through text that is proposed to be deleted, for example "proposed addition."